First order rigidity of homeomorphism groups of manifolds: Introduction

 \subsection{Outline of the paper}

 The paper is devoted to proving Theorem~\ref{thm:main} in several steps, each of which builds on the previous.
 Section~\ref{sec:prelim} gathers basic results from geometric topology and model theory, and fixes notation.
-In Section~\ref{sec:sorts}, we introduce the language and the structure of our primary concern, called $\agape$.
+In Section~\ref{sec:sorts}, we introduce the language and the structure of primary interest for us, called $\agape$.
 In this structure, we interpret the regular open sets in $G$, and construct formulae that encode various topological properties of regular open sets.
 Section~\ref{sec:arith} interprets second order arithmetic using regular open sets and actions of homeomorphisms on them.
 Section~\ref{sec:points} encodes individual points of a manifold, together with the exponentiation map.
-Section~\ref{sec:balls} interprets the dimension of a manifold, as well as certain definably parametrized embedded Euclidean balls in it.
+Section~\ref{sec:balls} interprets the dimension of a manifold, as well as certain definably parametrized embedded Euclidean balls.
 Section~\ref{sec:collar} definably parametrizes collar neighborhoods of the boundary of a compact manifold.
-Section~\ref{sec:homeo} proves Theorem~\ref{thm:main} by interpreting a result of Cheeger--Kister~\cite{CK1970} and by encoding embeddings of manifolds into Euclidean spaces that are ``sufficiently near''.
-We conclude with some closely related questions in Section~\ref{sec:questions}.
+Section~\ref{sec:homeo} proves Theorem~\ref{thm:main} by interpreting a result of Cheeger--Kister~\cite{CK1970} and by encoding embeddings of manifolds into Euclidean spaces that are ``sufficiently near'' to a fixed embedding.
+We conclude with some questions in Section~\ref{sec:questions}.